nina-z-zhang/GA4-Traffic-Source-Dashboard-/README.md

 Direct traffic accounts for **71,505 sessions (66% of all traffic)**, generating the most revenue in absolute terms ($97,542).
 But its engagement rate is only **22.6%** and average engagement time is just 37 seconds — the worst of any meaningful channel.
 This means the majority of sessions are low-intent: people landing and leaving quickly.
 Direct is the biggest channel by volume but the weakest by quality.
 The traffic surge (+43% sessions) is largely driven by Direct, which explains why overall engagement rate dropped by 39.9% even as total volume grew.

 <details>
-<summary>📊 How I got to this insight</summary>
+<summary> How I got to this insight</summary>

-**Where I looked:** Channel Performance table — Sessions column and Engagement Rate column.
+Looked at Channel Performance table — Sessions column and Engagement Rate column.

 **Calculation 1 — traffic share:**
 - Direct sessions ÷ Grand total sessions = 71,505 ÷ 107,711 = **66%**